andikleen/pmu-tools/README.md

 CPU pipeline it bottlenecks.
 The bottlenecks are expressed as a tree with different levels (max 4).

+This follows the "Top Down" methology described in B.3.2 of the [Intel optimization manual] (http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-optimization-manual.pdf)

-This only supports counting, that is it cannot tell you where in the program the problem occurred.
+toplev.py only supports counting, that is it cannot tell you where in the program the problem occurred.

 Requires an Intel Sandy, Ivy Bridge, Haswell CPU.